xolox/vim-misc/README.md

 <!-- End of generated documentation -->

-## Management of changes

-My current strategy for bundling the miscellaneous scripts with my plug-ins is a Python program that takes a Vim plug-in's source code and the latest sources of the miscellaneous scripts and merges them together (by rewriting the source code) in such a way that the miscellaneous scripts are isolated to the plug-in.
-If you know Python, you can think of it as a very basic virtual environment specialized to exactly one combination of software: My plug-ins and my miscellaneous scripts :-)

-### Why make things so complex?!

-I came up with this solution after multiple years of back and forth between Vim Online users, the GitHub crowd and my own sanity.
-An overview in chronological
-order:

-1. When I started publishing my first Vim plug-ins (in June 2010) I would prepare ZIP archives for Vim Online using makefiles.
-The makefiles would make sure the miscellaneous scripts were included in the uploaded distributions.
-This had two disadvantages: It lost git history and the repositories on GitHub were not usable out of the box, so [I got complaints from GitHub (Pathogen) users] [github-complaints].

-2. My second attempt to solve the problem used git submodules which seemed like the ideal solution until I actually started using them in March 2011:
-   Submodules are not initialized during a normal `git clone`, you need to use `git clone --recursive` instead but Vim plug-in managers like [Pathogen] [pathogen] and [Vundle] [vundle] don't do this (at least [they didn't when I tried] [vundle-discussion]) so people would end up with broken checkouts.

-3. After finding out that git submodules were not going to solve my problems I searched for other inclusion strategies supported by git.
-After a while I came upon the [subtree merge strategy] [merge-strategy] which I started using in May 2011 and stuck with for more than two years (because it generally worked fine and seemed quite robust).

-4. In April 2013 the flat layout of the repository started bothering me because it broke my personal workflow, so I changed it to the proper directory layout of a Vim plug-in.
-Why did it break my workflow?
-Because I couldn't get my [vim-reload] [reload] plug-in to properly reload miscellaneous scripts without nasty hacks.
-Note to self: [Dropbox does not respect symbolic links] [dropbox-vote-350] and Vim doesn't like them either ([E746] [E746]).

-5. All of the solutions above shared one common flaw that I had been aware of for a long time: If more than one of my plug-ins was installed, the miscellaneous autoload scripts would all be loaded from the `autoload/xolox/misc` subdirectory of a single plug-in.

-   This meant that when I broke compatibility in the miscellaneous scripts, I had to make sure to merge the changes into all of my plug-ins and publish all of them to GitHub & Vim Online.
-Even then, if a user had more than one of my plug-ins installed but updated only one of them, the other plug-ins (that would not yet be up to date) could break (because of the backwards incompatible change).

-   To at least make this explicit I added versioning and a compatibility check to all of my plug-ins at some point, however this turned out to be so disruptive to my own workflow that I was tempted to simply slow down development of my Vim plug-ins.
-My own processes working against me! :-s

-   Why was all of this so disruptive?
-I now maintain more than ten Vim plug-ins and am planning to publish a dozen more (I'm cleaning up my `~/.vim` :-).
-   Although I've fully automated the release process of the plug-ins, it was still a complete drag to merge the miscellaneous scripts and publish all of the plug-ins to GitHub & Vim Online!

-   Vim Online would actually block my IP address during the release process because it told me I was a bot (which was true :-).
-At that point I would enable a VPN connection to publish the remaining plug-ins :-p.
-You see how it was disruptive to my workflow?

-6. So finally we arrive in May 2013 where I decided to solve all of my problems at once through automation.
-As I mentioned above I've fully automated the release process of my Vim plug-ins.
-This is done by a Python program which is called in three different modes: Interactively, as a git pre-commit hook and as a post-commit hook.

-   I now develop my plug-ins on `dev` branches.
-These branches don't contain the miscellaneous scripts.
-The Vim scripts in these branches call the miscellaneous functions by their original names as used in the `vim-misc` repository.

-   When I'm ready to release a new version of a Vim plug-in, I bump the version number in the `dev` branch.
-The git post-commit hook sees the untagged version and does the following:

-   1. It checks out the `master` branch and copies the latest changes from the `dev` branch into the `master` branch's working directory.

-   2. It copies newly committed changes in my local checkout of the `vim-misc` repository into the `master` branch's working directory.

-   3. It changes the autoload namespace of the miscellaneous scripts so that they're embedded inside the plug-in's namespace.
-All function definitions and call sites in the source code of the plug-in and miscellaneous scripts are updated and the miscellaneous scripts are moved to their new location.

-   4. The result is committed and tagged on the `master` branch so that a release on Vim Online & GitHub contain exactly the same source code.

-   I call this technique dependency isolation and it is very specific to my workflow.
-It also requires quite a lot of machinery :-).
-However, it should solve all problems on the user side and it will improve my development velocity a lot (I no longer have to think about backwards compatibility).
-   I've removed all compatibility checks between plug-ins and miscellaneous scripts because the problem it solved no longer exists (AFAIK).

-   The only remaining problem I've thought of so far is that all of this makes collaboration with other people harder.
-I will have to backport pull requests made against `master` branches (despite the warning at the top of every single `*.vim` file) every now and then.
-It also requires serious collaborators to replicate (parts of) my local setup (see below :-).

-## My local setup

-I have a directory in my Dropbox with the git repositories of each of my Vim plug-ins (I test on Mac OS X, Ubuntu Linux 10.04 & 12.04 and Windows XP and Dropbox makes it *very* easy).
-I usually keep the `dev` branches of my plug-ins checked out so that I'm running the plug-ins with their original (non isolated) source code.
-The directory with my plug-ins is added to Vim's [runtimepath] [rtp] using [Pathogen] [pathogen].
-I renamed the directory containing the miscellaneous scripts to `0-misc` so that I know for sure that Vim looks in there for miscellaneous scripts.

-So now when I'm working on a change in a plug-in that in turn requires a change in a miscellaneous script, I simply make both changes, [vim-reload] [reload] kicks in to reload the plug-in and miscellaneous script and I can test the changes a second after typing them!
-If it works I commit the change in both repositories (`vim-misc` first) and I'm done in less than five minutes and only have to publish a single plug-in :-).

 ## Contact

 If you have questions, bug reports, suggestions, etc. the author can be